Nairarush

 An Important Point

-Startup Tips Daily Media, through her sister company, Ground Zero Africa Industries (a subsidiary of Globexia , an international commodity trading firm in Nigeria), partners with local and international firms to provide Battery recycling business services in Nigeria and Africa.
-We have local knowledge of the terrain and provide valuable consulting services to multinational companies looking to invest in Battery recycling and other recycling products.
+Startup Tips Daily Media, through her sister company, Ground Zero Africa Industries (a subsidiary of Globexia , an international commodity trading firm in Nigeria), partners with local and international firms to provide E-waste recycling business services in Nigeria and Africa.
+We have local knowledge of the terrain and provide valuable consulting services to multinational companies looking to invest in E-waste recycling and other recycling products.

 Whether you are a local or international small-scale operation or an advanced recycling project, we can act as both a representative and partner to ensure success.
 Our team is well-versed in the latest recycling products and technology, and we can guide you every step of the way to make your project a success.

-What are your thoughts on how to start a Battery Recycling Business in Nigeria and Africa?
+What are your thoughts on how to start an E-waste Recycling Business in Nigeria and Africa?
 Let me know by leaving a comment below.

 Stan Edom